turuluu/timelines/README.md

 Timelines
 =========

+Present historical events and similar timeseries correlated factoids on a visual timeline.

-WIP, Linux and Mac
+WIP, MacOS, Linux and Windows

 Requirements
 ------------

-* conan
+* vcpkg
 * CMake
 * Compiler that supports C++17 (recent version of g++, clang++ or Visual Studio >=2019)

 Dependencies
 -----------------------------------------------------

-Dependencies handled by conan
+Dependencies handled by vcpkg.
+Generating build files using cmake also downloads the dependencies.

 * SDL2
 * [cpr](https://github.com/whoshuu/cpr)